Yonathan Daza Player Props: Rockies vs. Nationals

 |Games w/1+ RBI

-- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff last season ranked 23rd in MLB.
+- The seven strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in MLB.

+- The Nationals surrender the fifth-most home runs in baseball (13 total, 1.9 per game).

-- Gray (0-1) gets the starting nod for the Nationals, his second of the season.
+- The Nationals will send Gore (1-0) to the mound to make his second start of the season.

-- His last time out came on Saturday against the Atlanta Braves, when the righty tossed five innings, surrendering five earned runs while allowing seven hits.
+- The lefty last appeared on Sunday against the Atlanta Braves, when he went 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.